- Certifications, Testings, Claims

 If you experience a heavy feeling in the stomach after consuming pea protein, that is just a result of it being a protein and the reason why dietary proteins aid with satiety.
 It’s entirely normal.
 Pea protein in particular becomes very thick when mixed with liquids, so it may sit in your stomach and digest slowly.

 Scientifically, the digestibility of a protein refers to how much of the protein gets absorbed by the body.
 Our pea protein has been tested to be 100% digestible.

-Plant proteins like Growing Naturals rice and pea protein DO contain BCAAs–4.5g and 2.7g per serving respectively.
-Supplementing with isolated BCAAs is not necessary when consuming enough protein each day, though they appear to be helpful for recovery and building muscle in very active individuals.
+Growing Naturals rice and pea protein contain 2.8g and 2.7g BCAAs per 15g protein serving respectively.
+A 30g protein serving (2 small scoops) would provide 5.6g BCAAs with rice protein and 5.4g BCAA with pea protein.
+Supplementing with isolated BCAAs is not necessary when consuming enough protein each day, though added amounts appear to be helpful for recovery and building muscle in very active individuals.